 This course focuses on the nature of conflict in a variety of relational contexts.
 A combination of theory and application assists students in mastering skills of dispute resolution, and mangment of conflict.
 Special emphasis is placed on analyzing and understanding conflict in our lives.
 Case studies and simulations facilitate the learning of strategies and tactics used in the processes of bargaiing, negotiation and mediation.
 Prerequisites: Junior or senior standing or permission of instructor.
+Credits: 3(3-0) Offered every year ferent subtitles.
+Prerequisites: Completion of all Required Courses in the Personal and Professioinal Communication track (i.e., COMN 102, COMN 103, COMN 160, COMN 248) or permission of the instructor.
 Credits: 3(3-0) Offered every year

-Comn 349 Advanced Issues in Personal and Professional Communication: (subtitle)
+COMN349 Advanced Issues in Personal and Professional Communication: (subtitle)

 This course focuses on a topic or related group of topics relevant to personal and professional communication.
 Personal and professional communication research will be applied and discussed.
 The course integrates both theories and practical applications.
-May be taken more than one time but only under different subtitles.
-Prerequisites: Completion of all Required Courses in the Personal and Professional Communication track (i.e., COMN 102, COMN 103, COMN 160, COMN 248) or permission of the instructor.
-Credits:
+May be taken twice for credit but only under dif-